msse-chem-280-2024/msse-chem-280-2024.github.io/day2/group-assignment.md

 Divide the tasks up among your team members.
 Each person should complete one task for homework and review the task of at least one teammate.

+For each task, create a jupyter notebook with a file name of the format `lastname_firstname_task_x.ipynb` where `x` is your task number.

 ## Task 1 - Systematic Investigation of Error in Monte Carlo Calculation

 For this task, you will return to your notebook where we calculated the value of $\pi$ using Monte Carlo Methods.